Seilamuk/Seilamuk-/unity/Unity-Android-Advanced-Usage.md

 **Parameters**<br></br>
 *logo* the logo resource name under the Resources folder (default is the icon resource from the manifest).

-> **NOTE:**
-> If you provide a custom logo, please follow these steps:
+> **NOTE:** if you provide a custom logo, please follow these steps:
-> 1. Click on the logo image in the Resources folder
+> 1. Click your logo image in the Resources folder
 > 2. On the menu on the right, under 'Texture Type' choose 'Advanced'
 > 3. Check 'Read/Write Enabled'
-> 4. Under 'Format' change to one of the following: "RGB 24 bit"
+> 4. Under 'Format' choose "RGB 24 bit"
 > 5. Click "Apply"

 ####► Set the orientation